Duske/azure-dev-docs.de-de/articles/python/azure-sdk-authenticate.md

 # Acquire a credential object for the app identity.
 When running in the cloud,
-# DefaultAzureCredential uses the app's managed identity or user-assigned service principal.
+# DefaultAzureCredential uses the app's managed identity (MSI) or user-assigned service principal.
 # When run locally, DefaultAzureCredential relies on environment variables named
 # AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.